creatica-soft/pki/README.md

 ```

 There is a plan to upgrade it to postgres cluster to be able to use anycast technology,
-which would not only make PKI servers in LAT and TDR load-balanced and redundant but also closer to end users.
+which would not only make PKI servers load-balanced and redundant but also closer to end users.

-This could also serve as a proof-of-concept of anycast.
-Unfortunately network team is not very cooperative in anycast.

 ### Common PHP library